 Cadets can receive the Community Service Ribbon through demonstration of exemplary continuous community service hours (15+ per semester) that are documented through Community Engagement.

 Ribbon recipients who complete the criteria for the Community Service Ribbon in subsequent semesters will be awarded stars at the conclusion of each semester, as per the Leadership award model:

-Cadets must have documented community service hours through Community Engagement.
+Cadets must have documented community service hours through the Office of Community Engagement.
 Service must benefit an off-campus non-profit, governmental, or educational organization.
 Hours required for a class or student conduct may be counted toward the Community Service Ribbon and other awards -- prior approval from the Commmunity Engagement Coordinator is required.

-Cadets approved to receive Community Service Ribbons will be recognized at the close of each semester, either during a Community Engagement awards event or at Formation, by a representative from Community Engagement.
+Cadets approved to receive Community Service Ribbons will be recognized at the close of each semester, either during a Community Engagement awards event or at Formation, by a representative from the Office of Community Engagement.